 GKE clusters support running Kubernetes versions from any supported minor release.
 At least two minor versions are available at any given time.

-GKE has the following types of clusters:
+GKE has the following cluster availability types:

 - Single zone clusters.
 A single control plane node and all node pools are in a single zone in a single region.